naiyerasif/site/blog/2019-07-08-persisting-and-querying-data-with-mongo-repository.md

 }
 ```

+Now, you'll be able to run the unit tests successfully.

 ## Cascade the documents

 Spring Data Mongo doesn't support cascading of objects out-of-the-box.
-The official Spring documenation states that:
+The official Spring documentation states that:

 > The mapping framework does not handle cascading saves.
 If you change an `Account` object that is referenced by a `Person` object, you must save the `Account` object separately.
 Calling save on the `Person` object will not automatically save the `Account` objects in the property accounts.